-The most obvious example of devices that are problematic when attempting to implement port-MAC-IP bindings is that of routers.
+Routers are the most obvious examples of devices for which it is problematic to implement port-MAC-IP bindings.
 Routers not only originate packets themselves and often have multiple interfaces, but also forward packets from other network segments.
 As a result, it's difficult for port-MAC-IP binding rules to be established a priori, because it's likely that many addresses and IP subnets should be associated with the port-MAC in question.

 5.2.2.
-NATs
+NATS

-Validating traffic from Prefix-based and multi-address NATs also becomes problematic, for the same reasons as routers.
-Because they may forward traffic from an array of address, a priori knowledge must exist providing what IPs should be associated with a given port-MAC pair.
+Validating traffic from Prefix-based and multi-address NATs is also problematic, for the same reasons as for routers.
+Because they may forward traffic from an array of addresses, validation requires advance knowledge of what IPs should be associated with a given port-MAC pair.